50: 10/2004

 being actioned by me, an Access/Excel illiterate and not so good on

+the figures either.
 A: Arthur Hughes is a hero of mine though I have never

 met him.
 Some very nice folks have told me my material reminds